npruehs/ue4-rts/README.md

     1. Add all Resource Source Actor Classes the gatherer may gather from (e.g. Undead in Warcraft need Haunted Gold Mine).
     1. Set the Resource Sweep Radius to the radius in which the gatherer should look for similar resources if their current source is depleted.

+### Setup Fog of War

+1. Add the RTSVision component to your units and set their Sight Radius (e.g. 1000).
+1. Add an RTSVisionVolume to your map, encompassing the whole valid visible map area (e.g. 4096x4096).
+1. Set the Size Per Tile of the vision volume (e.g. 16).
+1. Add a PostProcessVolume to your map, encompassing the whole valid camera area.
+1. Add an RTSFogOfWarActor to your map.
+1. Set the Fog Of War Material of the actor (e.g. to the FogOfWarMaterial shipped with the plugin).
+1. Set the Fog Of War Volume reference to the post process volume created before.

 ## Bugs & Feature Requests